mino0027/Notifications/README.md

 The web application must use Vite to create the web application structure

-The web application must use the provided notification data
+The web application must use the provided notification data: /src/notifications.js

 The children prop should be used to create the web application.

-The web application must display all notifications, and all notification data, when the page loads.
+The web application must display all notifications, and all Notification Data, when the page loads.

 The number of notifications should be displayed on the page.